White Paper: Mapping Digital Patient Experience Preferences and Expectations

 The literature search suggested that the categories identified through our affinity mapping process were aligned with the findings of other organizations and research groups (Table 1).
 This consistency confirmed that the themes we unearthed are not isolated observations but are indeed reflective of wider trends and prevalent needs within the broader landscape of healthcare UX and wider digital user experience.
 This correlation served to reinforce the validity of our findings, indicating that the criteria we identified are representative of the universal needs and preferences in the digital healthcare domain.

 digital_patient_experience_criteria_validation copyTable 1.
-Studies validating the criteria identified through the affinity mapping process.
+Studies validate the criteria identified through the affinity mapping process.

 Conclusion